lukso-network/docs/docs/networks/l15-testnet.md

 This start your nodes as a archive nodes.

-For all options and windows `Windows` please look at our [lukso cli documentation](https://docs.lukso.tech/networks/lukso-cli)
+For all options and `Windows` please look at our [lukso cli documentation](https://docs.lukso.tech/networks/lukso-cli)

 ## Links: